irish terrier portrait

 Irish Terriers shed little and are sometimes referred to as nonallergenic or hypoallergenic.
 There is no truly nonallergenic breed.
 Every dog produces some allergens through skin dander (not hair), saliva, and urine.
 That said, some people with allergies do find that they can tolerate this breed.
 Individual dogs, even within the same breed, vary in the amount of allergens they produce, so the best thing you can do is to meet as many Irish Terriers as possible and see how you react around them.

 Other grooming needs include dental hygiene and nail care.
 Brush your Irish Terrier’s teeth at least two or three times a week to remove tartar buildup and the accompanying bacteria.
 Daily is better.
 Trim his nails once or twice a month, as needed.
-If you can hear the nail clicking on the floor, they’re too long.
+If you can hear the nails clicking on the floor, they’re too long.
 Short nails keep the feet in good condition, don’t get caught in the carpet and tear, and don’t scratch your legs when your Irish Terrier enthusiastically jumps up to greet you.
 It’s not exactly a grooming issue, but your Irish Terrier puppy’s ears may need to be “trained” to achieve those perfectly folded V-shaped ears that contribute to the Irish Terrier’s roguish demeanor.
 This involves gluing and taping the ears to the head until they fall right, usually at 4 to 8 months of age.
 If it’s necessary, your dog’s breeder can show you how.

 Irish Terrier Children And Other Pets

 It’s said that the little people (leprechauns) gave Irish Terriers to children to be their playmates.
-Their size and energy level make them great companions for active kids, but as always, they should both be supervised, especially if children are very young.
+Their size and energy level make them great companions for active kids, but as always, they should both be supervised, especially if the children are very young.
 Teach your puppy not to be rough or mouthy, and teach your child not to pull the dog’s tail or ears or hit him.
 Children should never approach any dog while he’s sleeping or eating or try to take the dog’s food away.
 No dog should ever be left unsupervised with a child.
 Irish Terriers don’t like strange dogs, and they can be aggressive toward other dogs of the same sex.

 Early socialization with lots of other dogs, strong leadership on your part, and neutering can go a long way toward reducing an Irish Terrier’s dog aggression, but they’re not a guarantee that you’ll turn him into a dog who’s buddy-buddy with other canines.
 If you have one Irish Terrier, he can probably learn to get along with one or more cats.
 Early socialization is key.
 More than one Irish Terrier may gang up on a cat or cats.
 Always supervise their interactions and, if necessary, separate them when you’re gone.